aryagowda11/Educational-chatbot-MLOps/README.md

 - **Model Registry:**
   Models, along with their versions and performance metrics, are tracked using Langfuse.
 This registry facilitates seamless rollbacks and model updates based on new data and feedback.

 ---

-## Airflow Pipelines

-- **Automated Workflows:**
-  Apache Airflow orchestrates the end-to-end data processing pipeline—from video ingestion and transcription to model retraining based on user feedback.

-- **Pipeline Steps Include:**
-  - Data source verification and download.
-  - Transcription and indexing of lecture content.
-  - Integration of real-time queries and response generation.
-  - Automated email notifications for pipeline status updates.

----